Bailiffs And High Court Writs (HCEO).

 • The bailiff REFUSED TO EXPLAIN HIS FEES and CHARGES

-Bailiffs frequently impose a fee for elucidating their fees and charges.
-However, legislation dictates that all fees and disbursements must be clearly outlined on the Notice of Enforcement.
-If they are not listed, you have the right to reclaim any fees that have been paid.
-You can initiate this process by applying for a DETAILED ASSESSMENT hearing, during which the court will scrutinise the bailiff's fees.
-In many cases, the creditor covers indemnity costs due to the bailiffs breach of the fee regulations.
+Bailiffs often charge a fee to explain their fees and charges.
+The law mandates that all fees and disbursements must be on the Notice of Enforcement.
+If they are not, or if the bailiff did not provide you with a Notice of Enforcement, you can recover any fees taken by the bailiff.
+You may apply for a DETAILED ASSESSMENT hearing, where the court will impartially examine the bailiff's fees.
+In most cases, the bailiff is required to pay your legal costs.

 • Learn More